Sravikaz/acmeair/README.md

 ### Development Notes
-Remember to push with [no ci] if updating README so that travis doesn't make a bunch of needless builds.
+Remember to push with [ci skip] if updating README so that travis doesn't make a bunch of needless builds.